Thorinair/Princess-Luna/README.md

     - `!nppurge` Disables the automatic Now Playing info announcing for all channels.
     - `!lyricsadd` Adds lyrics to the database.
 Specify a track name after the command, and lyrics in the lines below.
 If the lyrics are longer than 2000 characters, call the command multiple times for more parts.
     - `!lyricsdel` Removes lyrics from the database.
 Specify a track name after the command.
-    - `!artworkadd` Adds an artwork to the database.
-Specify a track name after the command, and the artwork URL in the line below.
+    - `!artadd` Adds an art to the database.
+Specify a track name after the command, and the art URL in the line below.
-    - `!artworkdel` Removes an artwork from the database.
+    - `!artdel` Removes an art from the database.
 Specify a track name after the command.
     - `!h` Lists the current status of any h chains.
     - `!ignore` Forcefully adds a user ID to a learning ignore list.
     - `!mood` Changes the mood of a larger group of the Ikea Tradfri bulbs to one of the preset configurations available.
 Use without a mood name to list all available ones.